pebble-dev/pebble-dev.github.io/howto.md

 ### I want to add an original Pebble or Pebble Steel, but the firmware upgrade step displays "Migration Failed"

 The update screen also shows *Could not find any migration firmware to install.* To resolve this, you need a device with a Pebble app that has *not* been switched to Rebble.
-You can use another device, or remove Rebble from the Pebble app by visiting [auth.rebble.io/account](https://auth.rebble.io/account/) from the browser and clicking the `De-Rebble-ify` link on the bottom of the page (it might take a few tries, or try a different browser if it doesn't work).
-Or, alternatively, you can remove the Pebble app from your phone and reinstall it.
+You can use another device, or remove Rebble from the Pebble app by going into your phone's default browser and pasting `pebble://custom-boot-config-url/default` into the address bar.
+This should open the Pebble app and reset it to a non-Rebble configuration.
+Note that this will probably wipe your Pebble Health data.
+Or, alternatively, you can remove the Pebble app from your phone and reinstall it **(Android users only, iOS users see the notice pinned at the top of this page)**.
 When you pair the watch again, it should now complete the firmware upgrade.
 After that, you can start using Rebble Web Services again, by following part 2 above.

 ## General hints